libratom/libratom/README.md

 ## Scan and report

-To generate a report (file metadata, message count, and attachment metadata) from an email source (file or directory) in the same sqlite3 databse format as the entity extraction command without actually extracting any entities, use the report command.
+To generate a report (file metadata, message count, and attachment metadata) from an email source (file or directory) in the same sqlite3 database format as the entity extraction command without actually extracting any entities, use the report command.

 To see detailed help for the report command, type: